SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 **Gamma Decay**

-Instead of splitting part of the nucleus, gamma decay spits
+Instead of splitting part of the nucleus, gamma decay spits an electrically excited (so... chemistry, charged, energy level, that stuff) atom into a normal, non-excited atom and also emits a photon.

 ![](gammadecaybetter.png)

 ![](gammadecay.png)